 These are only 4 reasons why your production might be affected.
 Really, there are many reasons why your ladies aren’t dropping the goods anymore.
 If none of these reasons above apply to your situation, be sure to check that your flock hasn’t fallen victim to internal/external parasites or other sicknesses.

-Once you’ve checked that your flock is healthy, and you don’t have any broody hens, you might want to make sure they aren’t eating those delicious farm-to-table eggs for themselves!
+Once you’ve checked that your flock is healthy, and you don’t have any broody hens (read my Raising Chicks for Beginners instructional!), you might want to make sure they aren’t eating those delicious farm-to-table eggs for themselves!
 Sometimes hens will eat their own eggs if they aren’t being fed enough or getting enough calcium.
 I’ll make this game even more fun and tell you that if you’ll rule out all of the above, then maybe something else is stealing eggs.
 Rodents and snakes are among the two most common eggs thieves!
 Has your egg production dropped?
 What other reasons do you know about that will affect it?
 I’d love to learn from you and chat!